An Overview of the Arabic Language

 - Old Bengali – around 1000 AD: The Emergence of Bengali evolved circa 1000-12000 AD from Sanskrit and Magadhi Prakrit but the language was not stable then and authors wrote in multiple dialects.
 In this period, Bengali was used for religious documents and devotional songs.

 - Middle Bengali – around 1400 AD to 1800 AD: This period is characterised by the elision of word-final অ ô, the spread of compound verbs and borrowing of Perso-Arabic terms into Bengali vocabulary.
 Bengali was the official court language of the Sultanate of Bengal and became the most spoken vernacular language in the Sultanate.
-The most significant work in this era is the Shreekrishna Kirtana, a drama composed in poetry detailing many folk literature stories in 417 verses and 133 Sanskrit shlokas.
+The most significant work in this era is the Shreekrishna Kirtana, a drama composed of poetry detailing many folk literature stories in 417 verses and 133 Sanskrit shlokas.

-The modern literary form of Bengali was developed during the 19th and early 20th centuries.
+- New Bengali – Bengali today: The modern literary form of Bengali was developed during the 19th and early 20th centuries.
 It is primarily characterised by the shortening of pronouns and verbs.
 The modern Bengali vocabulary contains the vocabulary base from Magadhi Prakrit, Pali and Tatsamas and other major borrowings from Persian, Arabic and Austroasiatic languages.

-5 Bengali Language Facts:
+Interesting Bengali Language Facts:

 Bengali is the second most beautiful language in the world after French.

 Bengali is the 7th most spoken language in the world with over 210 million speakers.

 There are Bengali radio stations in different countries you wouldn’t likely think they have– China, Japan, Germany, USA, Thailand and the Philippines.

 Learning Bengali is learning one of the sweetest languages of the world and being able to communicate with more people since it’s included in the top rank of widely spoken languages.
-The huge numbers of people speaking the language means more possibilities of creating friendships and job opportunities.
+The huge numbers of people speaking the language mean more possibilities of creating friendships and job opportunities.
 Learning another foreign language can widen your understanding of different cultures and promotes appreciation of your own.